MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 Where
 ```

-### Replacement Operator
+## Replacement Operator

+The `-replace` operator has the following syntax:

+`<input> -replace <original>, <substitute>`

+The `<original>` placeholder is a regular expression matching the characters to
+be replaced.
+The `<substitute>` placeholder is a literal string that replaces
+them.

-The `-replace` operator replaces all or part of a value with the specified
+The operator replaces all or part of a value with the specified value using
-value using regular expressions.
-You can use the `-replace` operator for many
+regular expressions.
+You can use the operator for many administrative tasks,
-administrative tasks, such as renaming files.
-For example, the following
+such as renaming files.
+For example, the following command changes the file
-command changes the file name extensions of all .txt files to .log:
+name extensions of all `.txt` files to `.log`:

 ```powershell
 Get-ChildItem *.txt | Rename-Item -NewName { $_.name -replace '\.txt$','.log' }
 ```

-The syntax of the `-replace` operator is as follows, where the `<original>`
-placeholder represents the characters to be replaced, and the `<substitute>`
-placeholder represents the characters that will replace them:

-`<input> <operator> <original>, <substitute>`
+### Case-sensitive matches

 By default, the `-replace` operator is case-insensitive.
 To make it case
 sensitive, use `-creplace`.
 To make it explicitly case-insensitive, use